• Skip to primary navigation

 Debjani's Note on making perfect Piyaji

 I had been considering sharing my recipe for piyaji for a while, but I was unsure if anyone really needed it.
 However, I realized that when I first attempted to make piyaji years back, mine turned out soggy.
 So, I thought that maybe there are others out there who could benefit from some simple tricks.
-My blog is focused on sharing the simple recipes I learn and unlearn each day.
+My blog focuses on sharing the simple recipes I learn and unlearn daily.

 %Piyaji recipe debjanir rannaghar with video

-I filmed this Piyaji Recipe video during a hectic time on a Sunday.
+I filmed this Piyaji Recipe video during a hectic Sunday.
 The weather was bad, and there were powder fluctuations on the day that I filmed it.
 Unfortunately, I wasn't able to capture the footage using natural light, so the video isn't perfect.
-But, I've always believed that life is all about learning and unlearning, which is why my blog and youtube channel isn't just about perfection, but about reality.
+But I've always believed that life is all about learning and unlearning, which is why my blog and YouTube channel aren't just about perfection but about reality.

 Ingredients and Instructions - All you need to make Onion Fritters at home